Averykev/JavaScript_Challenge/README.md

 # JavaScript_Challenge
-Javascript Challenge
+Javascript Challenge:

+This project showcases code that creates a table dynamically based on a dataset that is provided.
+It allows the user to filter the table data for specific values.

+It utilizes only JavaScript, HTML, CSS, and D3 to provide the results.

 Important Notes:

 1.)
-I used the html that was provided and made changes to it in order to add the features that I needed.
 I added a "Reset Table" button...and I also added two more filter fields that people can search with.
 The filters I added were "City" and "State."

 2.)
 I created a function to populate the table with our data...and then I created a separate function to filter the data and replace the table.
 The function that runs when you press the "Filter Table" button has the other function nested inside of the code.